sap-tutorials/Tutorials/tutorials/cp-connectivity-create-secure-tunnel/cp-connectivity-create-secure-tunnel.md

 ---
-title: Connect your ABAP System with SAP Cloud Platform Using a Secure Tunnel
+title: Connect an ABAP System with SAP Cloud Platform Using a Secure Tunnel
 description: Set up your SAP Cloud Platform account and the Cloud Connector to establish a secure tunnel between SAP Cloud Platform and the Application Server ABAP in your system landscape.
 auto_validation: true
 primary_tag: products>sap-cloud-platform